-As noted under Section 2.2 however, a big limitation in Lukaaka is fragmented land, which could render such water uneconomically utilized.
+As noted under Section 2.2 however, a big limitation in Lukaaka fragmented land, which could render such water uneconomically utilized.
 For this matter the Institute of Work Culture and Ethics will set aside 20 acres of land for community development.
 This land will house the water reservoir and a demonstration farm on which farmers are taught the best farming practices.
-Farmers who have learnt these skills will then have access to further land allocated, on a seasonal rotational basis, to farmers that are ready to scale up the skills and knowledge.
-The farmers will therefore: be able empowered and also access land where they can practice the skills.
+Farmers who have learnt these skills will then have access to further land allocated, on an annual rotational basis, to families that are ready to put the skills learnt in practice.
+The farmers will therefore: get knowledge and skills and also get a place where they can practice those skills.
 Farming plots will be demarcated for different farming enterprises.
 These farmers will be identified basing on the model farmer-peer farmer approach.
 This basically focuses transforming one farmer at a time.
 When the model farmers have been established then peer farmers will be identified and attached to the model farmers.
 This approach will ensure that farmer training is continuous and open to as many people as possible, eventually leading to transformation of a wider area and a bigger population.